 Faculty & Staff Directory

-Assistant Athletic Director, Middle School Athletics Director, Varsity Swim Coach and Assistant Cross Country Coach.
+Assistant Athletic Director, Middle School Athletics Director, Varsity Swim Coach and Middle School PE teacher.
 Dave received his Bachelor of Art degree in History from James Madison University.
 Currently, he is working on his Masters of Science Degree in Sports Management.
 His professional background is in coaching.
-Dave has coached for 30 years at the club, high school and college level in multiple sports.
-He spend his time away from school working with the disabled in the water teaching swimming, therapy and water safety.
-Dave enjoys his free time biking and spending time with his wife, son, daughter and three dog!
+Dave has coached for over 30 years at the club, high school and college level in multiple sports.
+Dave enjoys his free time biking and spending time with his family.

 “I believe a teacher helps students to understand how they learn; what works, and what doesn’t.
 The most important aspect of this process is to work with students within a structure that each student builds; they are self-reliant, and can direct themselves to achieve.”

 Administrative Assistant, Davis New Mexico Scholarship.
 Sarah came to Santa Fe to attend the Master’s Program at St. John’s College.
 After receiving her degree, she spent a few years teaching at various schools in town.
 Now she has moved from the classroom to bookkeeping for the Davis New Mexico Scholarship program.
 Sarah is married and has a beautiful baby girl named Maria.
 Be sure to wave if you see them walking around campus!

 Head of Middle School, MS Pre-Algebra.
 A 1994 graduate of Prep, Chris holds a BS in Psychology from the University of New Mexico and an MA in Teaching from Johns Hopkins University.
 Chris is entering his 18th year at Prep and 7th as Middle School Head.
 Away from school, Chris loves outdoor adventures with his family and playing pickleball!